-Parents may request that their child is admitted outside their normal age group, for example, children born between 1st April to 31 August, if the child is gifted and talented, has experienced problems such as ill health or is born prematurely.
+Parents may request that their child is admitted outside their normal age group.
+For example, children born between 1st April to 31 August, if the child has experienced problems such as ill health or is born prematurely.

-For Reception year, any parent of a summer born child wanting their child to be admitted outside of the normal age group should make an application to their Local Authority for their child's normal age group at the usual time but also submit a request for admission outside of the normal age group at the same time.
+For the Reception year intake, any parent of a summer-born child wanting their child to be admitted outside of the normal age group should make an application to their Local Authority for their child's normal age group at the usual time but also submit a request for admission outside of the normal age group at the same time.